buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcSlab.md

 * The IfcMaterialLayerSetUsage.OffsetFromReferenceLine is the distance parallel to the reference plane and always perpendicular to the base (XY) plane of the reference coordinate system.
 This is independent of a potential non-perpendicular extrusion given by IfcExtrudedAreaSolid.ExtrudedDirection <> 0.,0.,1.
 A positive value of IfcMaterialLayerSetUsage.OffsetFromReferenceLine would then point into the positive z-axis of the reference coordinate system.
 * The Thickness of each IfcMaterialLayer shall be the parallel distance (measured perpendicular to the base plane).
 The TotalThickness of the IfcMaterialLayerSet is the sum of all layer thicknesses and in case of a perpendicular extrusion identical with IfcExtrudedAreaSolid.Depth
 * The IfcMaterialLayerSetUsage.LayerSetDirection is always AXIS3.
+* The local placement of the slab uses the the x/y plane for the profile, and the z-axis as the extrusion direction for the slab body.

 ![slab material layer set](../../../../figures/ifcmateriallayersetusage_slab-01.png)

+Figure 264 — Standard usage of a material layer set

-![roof slab material layer set](../../../../figures/ifcmateriallayersetusage_roofslab-01.png) Figure 263 — Slab material layers
+![roof slab material layer set](../../../../figures/ifcmateriallayersetusage_roofslab-01.png)

+Figure 263 — Material layers used in a sloping roof slab

 ### Object Typing

 ### Product Assignment

 #### IfcStructuralSurfaceMember